nodejs/node/GOVERNANCE.md

 by an existing Collaborator, an additional Collaborator is required for sign-off.

-If one or more Collaborators oppose a proposed change, then the change can not be accepted unless:
+If one or more Collaborators oppose a proposed change, then the change cannot be accepted unless:

 * Discussions and/or additional changes result in no Collaborators objecting to